bwinter/tha/MISC_THOUGHTS.md

 - Sir Francis Bacon
 - Radical Candor - I think this is a book

+#### Power Point / Miro
+- Some way to help make the way we do the voting more obvious.
+- Make something like a power point presentation so people can see what I am reading.

 #### Psych Safety

 - I have heard the THA described as a psychological safety tune-up.